 Refunds are not available.

 There are two ways to find this out.
-You can check your email for a receipt (unless your SPAM filter got hold of us) or you can log back in to the event registration portal by hitting the ENTER NOW button found HERE to see which events you’ve signed up for.
+You can check your email for a receipt (unless your SPAM filter got hold of us) or you can log back in to the event registration portal by clicking any of the MANAGE ENTRY or ENTER NOW buttons on this website to see which events you’ve signed up for.

 If somebody else registered for you, and you can’t find your email, ask them to log in to their profile and check.